Görlitz: Film location

+Sport

+The town is represented by the football club Gelb-Weiss Görlitz.

 Geography

 Görlitz is situated on the border with Poland, adjacent to the Polish town of Zgorzelec on the opposite bank of the Lusatian Neisse.
 The municipality measures 19.4 km from north to south, and 7.3 km from east to west.
 Its area is 67.52 km2.

 Divisions

 Görlitz is divided into 9 Stadtteile (town divisions) and 8 Ortsteile (formerly independent municipalities).
 These are: